animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 -->

-The following sections provide an overview to the Spring Data for GemFire annotations to get started quickly.
+The following sections provide an overview to the Spring Data for VMware GemFire annotations to get started quickly.

 All annotations provide additional configuration